upspin/upspin/doc/server_setup.md

 Once the DNS change propagates the key server will use the TXT record to verify that you@gmail.com is authorized to register users under example.com.

-After that, the next step is to run 'upspin setupstorage'.
 ```

 Follow the instructions: place a new TXT field in the `example.com`'s DNS entry